alinaqi2000/typescript-practice/README.md

 ### Typescript Practice Project
-This is simple project for practicing your Typescipt skills.
+This is a simple project for practicing your Typescipt skills.

 ------------